SharanPradeep/data-analyst-sharanya/README.md

 - Detect and correct any errors or inconsistencies using AWS Glue and AWS Athena.

 - Implement monitoring tools like AWS CloudWatch for continuous data quality control.

+- Apply encryption using AWS KMS for data protection and back up the data in Amazon S3.

 - Prepare a quality control report summarizing the validation checks and any errors addressed.